 - dried rose petals

-- In another large bowl, cream the butter and sugar together using an electric mixer in medium speed until light and fluffy, about 3-4 minutes.
+- Cream the butter and sugar together in another large bowl using an electric mixer at medium speed until light and fluffy, about 3-4 minutes.

 - Beat in the vanilla extract.

-- In two to three additions, add in the dry ingredients until incorporated and dough forms.
+- In two to three additions, add in the dry ingredients until incorporated and the dough forms.

-- Turn dough onto a plastic wrap and bring together the dough.
+- Turn the dough onto a plastic wrap and bring together the dough.

-- When ready to bake, let dough sit at room temperature for 30 minutes.
+- When ready to bake, let the dough sit at room temperature for 30 minutes.

 - Preheat oven to 350 degrees F.

-- Bake cookies until light golden, about 15 minutes.
+- Bake cookies until lightly golden, about 15 minutes.

-- For dipping: combine the chocolate and coconut oil together and melt in a microwave safe bowl.
+- For dipping: combine the chocolate and coconut oil and melt in a microwave-safe bowl.
 Dip cooled cookies in the melted chocolate and top with desired toppings.